Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Mannequin

-He says: “I’m a world male mannequin, I stay in New York Metropolis and I get together with individuals like Katy Perry, I rub shoulders with all the celebrities.
+He says: “I’m a global male mannequin, I dwell in New York Metropolis and I occasion with folks like Katy Perry, I rub shoulders with all the celebrities.
 I’m fairly good with the girls.
-My dream girl can be somebody who understands me as a lot as I perceive her, she ought to take a number of satisfaction in herself too.
+My dream woman can be somebody who understands me as a lot as I perceive her, she ought to take a number of pleasure in herself too.
 What turns me off?
 Lengthy fingernails, I absolute hate them.”

 And one other factor: Justin says he finds it tough to carry down a relationship due to his job.

 Love Island Australia begins on ITV2 on 15th June.
-To search out out what else is on, try our TV Information.
+To seek out out what else is on, try our TV Information.

 Add Comment